County of Santa Barbara

 Counsel Ice Miller LLP, as follows:

-for Professional Legal Services with Ice Miller LLP, extending the term to August 31, 2027,
+Professional Legal Services with Ice Miller LLP, extending the term to August 31, 2027, increasing

-Quality Act (CEQA) pursuant to CEQA Guidelines Section 15378(b)(5) because they are
+Act (CEQA) pursuant to CEQA Guidelines Section 15378(b)(5) because they are administrative

 A-8)